Dublin is known for its live gigs, and many musicians who’ve made their start here go on to play on the world stage.

 There are many Northside pockets of Dublin that have U2 connections.
 Bono grew up on Cedarwood Road in Glasnevin, and he dedicates a song to his home on the album Songs of Innocence.
 While you’re here Glasnevin Cemetery is a must visit, and a pint at The Gravediggers pub wouldn’t go amiss.
 Songs of Innocence also recalls Bono’s happy summer days as a boy on Dollymount Strand, the glorious stretch of sand along North Dublin Bay that’s been a playground for Dubliners for generations.

 Not far from Dollymount is Mount Temple Comprehensive school, where the four members of U2 first came together after Larry Mullen pinned a note on the school notice board seeking potential bandmates.

 On the Southside, a stroll on Sandymount Strand provides a reminder of how frequently a young U2 were photographed here, with the distinctive striped Poolbeg Chimneys in the background.
 The landmark is also in their Pride (In the Name of Love) video, filmed in 1984.

 Further down the coast, the picture postcard village of Dalkey is a popular stomping ground for Bono, who lives in neighbouring Killiney.
 The seemingly infinite view of the Irish Sea from Vico Road provided the inspiration for the album No Line on the Horizon.

 Now that you’ve tracked down the places that made U2 famous, discover the ‘next big thing’ at a gig near you.
-Find out What’s On and start planning your night out.
+Pick from a variety of festivals and events for your next night out.